gustafe/aoc2023/README.md

 connections but not consecutive.

 So what I finally settled on was adding a second hashref recording the position of every symbol and all numerals connected to it.
+Using the numeral as a key ensured there was only going to be one unique numeral in that position.
 Then for the summary I looped over that hashref and did the sum for part 1.

-This construction made part 2 very easy, I just had to check for asterisk symbols with more than one value attached.
+This construction made part 2 very easy, I just had to check for asterisk symbols with more than one value attached, and sum their products.

 Score: 2